UC Berkeley Myopia Research Group

 What is Myopia?

-refractive development and myopia (short-sightedness).
+The main focus of our research is refractive development and myopia (short-sightedness).
 Myopia is a very common ocular disorder, with significant impact on health care costs, related to its management with spectacles, contact lenses and refractive surgery, and to the treatment of its complications, high myopia being a leading cause of blindness.

 The UC Berkeley Myopia Research is a multidisciplinary group of vision scientists and clinician scientists brought together by a shared interest in solving the myopia epidemic.
 Key to progress is an improved understanding of the development and progression of myopia.
 Our research activities address both basic and applied clinical questions, and make use of animal models, as well as clinical human studies.
 The overall emphasis of our research is translational.